How can I do a DNA test?

-When the sisters do not share the same mother, it is not necessary to provide DNA from the biological mother, but only recommended.
+When sisters do not share the same mother, it is not necessary to provide DNA from the biological mother, only recommended.
 The results will still remain very reliable, because the X chromosome from the father will be more easily detectable and compared between the half-sisters.

 3. X chromosome test between grandmother and granddaughter: